Britain's drinks industry boosted by duty cuts

-LONDON Britain's drinks industry raised a glass to Chancellor George Osborne on Wednesday after he announced duty cuts on beer, cider and spirits, boosting pubs and producers.
+LONDON, March 18 Britain's drinks industry raised a glass to finance minister George Osborne on Wednesday after he announced duty cuts on beer, cider and spirits, boosting pubs and producers.

 In his annual budget statement, Osborne said beer duty would fall by a penny for the third year in a row, while duty on cider, Scotch whisky, one of Britain's biggest exports, and other spirits would fall by 2 percent.
 Wine duty was frozen.